symPiotr/amplicon_analysis_pipeline/software_instructions.md

 ### 6. Our custom scripts
 Our pipeline uses simple Python scripts for manipulating the output of some tools so that it is suitable as input to other tools.
 You should have access through "/mnt/matrix/symbio/bin".
-Alternatively, you may want to upload them somewhere where they can be executed!
+Alternatively, you may want to upload the scripts somewhere where they can be executed.
 * [add_values_to_zOTU_fasta.py](add_values_to_zOTU_fasta.py)